berkeley-blockchain/cs294-144-s18/index.md

 Students will also form project groups (6 people per group: 2 from EECS, 2 from Haas, 2 from Boalt) and complete a high-impact class project.
 The final project/deliverable will be small team presentation on a new application of blockchain (with a legal and business analysis).

 ## Enrollment information

+Enrollment is limited.
+If you would like to enroll in the class, please apply based on your home department:

+**For EECS/Engineering Students**: Please fill out **[this form](https://docs.google.com/forms/d/e/1FAIpQLSdZwHGIEMQsFjZGxKEPclZEbaqfVMWQlalbGwJWm_Fb5_T_DQ/viewform?usp=sf_link)**

+**For Law Students**: Please send to [asterling@law.berkeley.edu](mailto:asterling@law.berkeley.edu), a copy of your resume and a short comment (2-3 sentences) on why you are interested in the course.

-**For EECS Students**: Enrollment is limited.
-If you would like to enroll in the class, please fill out **[this form](https://docs.google.com/forms/d/e/1FAIpQLSdZwHGIEMQsFjZGxKEPclZEbaqfVMWQlalbGwJWm_Fb5_T_DQ/viewform?usp=sf_link)** and come to the first lecture of the class.
-Accepted students will be given instructor codes to be allowed to register for the class after the first lecture of the class.
+**For Business Students**: Please follow the department bidding process.

+All accepted students should come to the first lecture of the class, where you will be given instructor codes to be allowed to register for the class after the first lecture of the class.

 ## Deadlines
 TBD